 The University of Toronto's Policy on student financial support states that no student admitted to a program at the university should be unable to enroll or complete the program due to lack of financial means.
-This policy is applicable only to Canadian citizens and landed immigrants and assumes that students will first access the government aid for which they are eligible.
+This policy is applicable only to Canadian citizens, landed immigrants, and protected persons, and assumes that students will first access the government aid for which they are eligible.
 Students are eligible to apply for bursaries at the Faculty of Music to complement their major source of funding, or to help meet unexpected expenses.